Juniper/terraform-provider-apstra/docs/resources/datacenter_connectivity_template_system.md

 Required:

+- `name` (String) Label used on the Primitive "block" in the Connectivity Template
 - `network` (String) Destination network in CIDR notation
 - `next_hop` (String) Next-hop router address
 - `routing_zone_id` (String) Routing Zone ID where this route should be installed

-Optional:

-- `name` (String) Label used on the Primitive "block" in the Connectivity Template